-The report from HMICFRS recognises the burden on the Service caused by false alarms.
-Currently, the Service has seen a 48% reduction of false alarms since 2011/12 which is the third best percentage reduction in the country.
+HMICFRS Improvement Plan Effectiveness: Protecting the public through fire regulation Area for Area for improvement: Background information: Ref No. E5 The report from HMICFRS recognises the burden on the Service caused by false alarms.
+'The Service should ensure it has an effective system in place to address repeat false alarms' Currently, the Service has seen a 48% reduction of false alarms since 2011/12 which is the third best percentage reduction in the country.
 The report has asked that we continue to try to identify ways to further challenge and reduce false alarms.
+Ref Action: Achievements:

-Ref Action: Achievements: E5.1 The procedure that is currently in place for addressing repeat false alarms will be reviewed to ensure that they are fit for purpose.
+E5.1 The procedure that is currently in place for addressing repeat false alarms will be reviewed to ensure that they are fit for purpose.
 This will indicate areas of responsibility for identifying repeat offenders and monitoring them.
 It will also ensure that appropriate actions to tackle repeat 'offenders' are delegated accordingly to departments (Operational Risk, Response).
-Review shows the effectiveness of call challenging by Fire Control Process flow now in place to allow escalation of response to repeat false alarms Repeat false alarms are monitored and premises reported to District Managers E5.2 Response teams (fire crews) will also receive training which will allow them to give suitable fire safety advice to help reduce unwanted fire signals.
-Operational staff have received Fire Protection input Operational staff are being trained in Level 3 Fire Protection Repeat false alarms now feature on District Plans with targets for reduction
+Review shows the effectiveness of call challenging by Fire Control Process flow now in place to allow escalation of response to repeat false alarms Repeat false alarms are monitored and premises reported to District Managers E5.2 Response teams (fire crews) will also receive training which will allow them to give suitable fire safety advice to help reduce unwanted fire signals. c Lead: Area Manager Community Risk Operational staff have received Fire Protection input Operational staff are being trained in Level 3 Fire Protection Repeat false alarms now feature on District Plans with targets for reduction